poshplum/zoned-cls/MODULE.md

 # Modules

-Starting from zone.js v0.8.9, you can choose which web API modules you want to patch as to reduce overhead introduced by the patching of these modules.
-For example, the below samples show how to disable some modules.
-You just need to define a few global variables before loading zone.js.
+> Starting from zone.js v0.8.9, you can choose which web API modules you want to patch as to reduce overhead introduced by the patching of these modules.
+For example,
+> the below samples show how to disable some modules.
+You just need to define a few global variables
+> before loading zone.js.

+This is generally true of zoned-cls as well.
+The remainder of this document should generally hold, but is included without change and without guarantee and without quoting it as was done above.

+--- original content follows ---

 ```
   <script>